Question: Does it really matter what a company like Apple writes on its landing pages?

 Consider the first paragraph after the headline:

-The first paragraph on Apple’s iOS 8 landing page.
+The first paragraph on Apple’s iOS 8 landing page serves as one of the best copywriting examples in tech marketing.

 At this point, you’re sold on this amazing new experience, now they hit you with the specifics of what it is: “the world’s most advanced mobile operating system.”